 1. How is pain managed in palliative care?

-Pain in palliative care is managed through a combination of pharmacological (medications) and non-pharmacological (physical therapy, complementary therapies) approaches to alleviate suffering and improve quality of life.
+Pain in palliative care is managed through pharmacological (medications) and non-pharmacological (physical therapy, complementary therapies) approaches to alleviate suffering and improve quality of life.

-2. What is the difference of pain management in palliative care?
+2. What is the difference between pain management in palliative care?

 Pain management in palliative care differs by focusing on enhancing comfort and quality of life for individuals with life-limiting illnesses, rather than curative treatments.